 Well, I have nailed quite a few of the details and I actually did have this exact rum before and thought it was rather great.
 The power of blind tastings, my friends!

 Kill Devil Bellevue (Damoiseau) 1998 19YO (Guadeloupe, 59,7%): In the nose I get dark, heavy and herbal notes.
 Bitter wood is paired with tobacco, sugar cane, muscovado and palm sugar as well as hints of tar.
 It’s rather clear to me where this is heading, even though it smells a bit unusual for what I believe this is.
 The palate welcomes us with rather ‘dirty’ nuances (think tar again), herbs, liquorice and coffee but also fresh cane juice, mint and wood.
 The finish is driven by the herbs, with quite some support from the wood and some bitter notes.
 Great stuff!
 This should be Damoiseau but I am not sure if it’s a 1998 (“Bellevue batch”) or one of the more recent vintages.
-7/10 (closer to a 7,5 though)
+8/10 (closer to an 8,5 though)